Universal (metaphysics): Platonic realism

 Platonic realism holds universals to be the referents of general terms, such as the abstract, nonphysical, non-mental entities to which words such as "sameness", "circularity", and "beauty" refer.
-Particulars are the referents of proper names, such as "Phaedo," or of definite descriptions that identify single objects, such as the phrase, "that hoe over there".
+Particulars are the referents of proper names, such as "Phaedo," or of definite descriptions that identify single objects, such as the phrase, "that person over there".
 Other metaphysical theories may use the terminology of universals to describe physical entities.

 Plato's examples of what we might today call universals included mathematical and geometrical ideas such as a circle and natural numbers as universals.
 Plato's views on universals did, however, vary across several different discussions.
 In some cases, Plato spoke as if the perfect circle functioned as the form or blueprint for all copies and for the word definition of circle.
 In other discussions, Plato describes particulars as "participating" in the associated universal.

 Contemporary realists agree with the thesis that universals are multiply-exemplifiable entities.
 Examples include by D. M. Armstrong, Nicholas Wolterstorff, Reinhardt Grossmann, Michael Loux.

 Nominalism

 Nominalists hold that universals are not real mind-independent entities but either merely concepts (sometimes called "conceptualism") or merely names.
 Nominalists typically argue that properties are abstract particulars (like tropes) rather than universals.
 JP Moreland distinguishes between "extreme" and "moderate" nominalism.
-Examples of nominalists include the medieval philosophers Roscelin of Compiègne and William of Ockham and contemporary philosophers W. V. O. Quine, Wilfred Sellars, D. C. Williams, and Keith Campbell.
+Examples of nominalists include Buddhist logicians and apoha theorists, the medieval philosophers Roscelin of Compiègne and William of Ockham and contemporary philosophers W. V. O. Quine, Wilfrid Sellars, D. C. Williams, and Keith Campbell.